 The most effective way to prevent anorexia is to develop healthy eating habits and a strong body image from an early age.
-Don't accept cultural values that place a premium on thin, perfect bodies.
-Make sure you and your children are educated about the life threatening nature of anorexia.
+DO NOT accept cultural values that place a premium on thin, perfect bodies.
+Make sure you and your children are educated about the life-threatening nature of anorexia.

 For people who have already developed anorexia, the primary goal is to avoid relapse.

 - Family and friends should be urged not to focus on the person's condition, or on food or weight.
-Don't discuss anorexia at mealtimes, for example.
-Instead, devote mealtimes to social interaction and relaxation.
+DO NOT discuss anorexia at meal times, for example.
+Instead, devote meal times to social interaction and relaxation.

 - Watch for signs of relapse.
 Careful and frequent monitoring of weight and other physical signs by your doctor can catch problems early.

 - Cognitive behavioral therapy, or other forms of psychotherapy, can help the person develop coping skills and change unhealthy thought processes.

 - Family therapy can help with any problems in the home that may contribute to the person's anorexia.

 The most successful treatment is a combination of psychotherapy, family therapy, and medicine.
 It is important for the person with anorexia to be actively involved in their treatment.
 Many times the person with anorexia does not think they need treatment.
 Even if they know they need treatment, anorexia is a long-term challenge that may last a lifetime.
 People remain vulnerable to relapse when going through stressful periods of their lives.